elixir-dx/dx/README.md

 - [x] re-add tests (because they were domain-specific)
 - [x] write guides, a reference and an announcement
 - [ ] resolve absinthe-graphql/dataloader#129 and re-add dataloader as a hex dependency
-- [ ] find another name, because `infer` is [already taken](https://hex.pm/packages/infer) on hex.pm
+- [x] find another name, because `infer` is [already taken](https://hex.pm/packages/infer) on hex.pm
 - [ ] release on hex.pm

 ## Special thanks

 This project is sponsored and kindly supported by [Team Engine](https://www.teamengine.co.uk/).

-If you'd like to join us working on Infer and [Refinery](https://github.com/infer-beam/refinery) as a contractor, please [reach out](https://tinyurl.com/engine-infer-dev2).
+If you'd like to join us working on Dx and [Refinery](https://github.com/dx-beam/refinery) as a contractor, please [reach out](https://tinyurl.com/engine-infer-dev2).